ivoneijr/ts-node-chat/README.md

   yarn dev                   // run application
 ```

+### Documentation

+You can access the api docs on `http://localhost:3000/docs`

-### Client
+### Websockets Preview

-To access the application as a client access `http://localhost:3000/pages/client`
+To access the application as a client access `http://localhost:3000/preview/client`

-To access the application as a admin access `http://localhost:3000/pages/admin`
+To access the application as a admin access `http://localhost:3000/preview/admin`

 PS: Don't care about code inside `/public`, it's just a functional socket.io examples, this project is focused on the backend.